CGFS93/PyBer_Analysis/README.md

 ## Results:

 The multiple-line chart "Total Fare by City Type" presents trends of total fares in rural, suburban, and urban cities during January and April 2019.
-The yellow trend line represents fares in urban cities totaling from $1,600 to $2,300 during the five-month period.
+The yellow trend line represents fares in urban cities totaling from $1,600 to $2,300 during the four-month period.
 The blue trend line represents fares in rural cities totaling about $300 during the same time period.
 The orange trend line represents fares in suburban cities totaling $700 to $1,300 during the same time period.
 The chart demonstrates similar trends for all types of cities.
 Urban, suburban, and rural cities experienced a similar peak trend during the end of February.

 ![PyeBer_fare_summary](analysis/PyBer_fare_summary.png)